 As all other blackjack game variations, it follows some similar characteristics of blackjack, such as the point value, the goals, and terminology, but like all variations, it has its little differences and extra twists:

-First difference, and most noticeable one is the fact that 10’s are not used, which is what gives the House the extra advantage.
+The first difference and most noticeable one is the fact that 10’s are not used, which is what gives the House the extra advantage.
 You still have the Jacks, Queens, and Kings, but no 10’s.

 Doubling down is only allowed after getting a hit and/or a split – with any card and hand.
-If the player doubles down however, he/she must double the same bet amount originally made at the beginning.
+If the player doubles down, however, he/she must double the same bet amount originally made at the beginning.
 Players can also split up to 4 hands

 Players can surrender on any hand against the dealer, except if the dealer gets blackjack or 21.
 By surrendering, they will get half their bet amount back.

 Players can also surrender after doubling-down, which will give them back the double down bet, but they will lose the initial bet.